rokath/trice/docs/CommandLineExamples.md

 ## Current state

 - No config file implemented yet.
+But all other commands are working.
 - All following information about config files are just ideas.
 - The config file can contain one or several subcommands and flags:
   - If exactly one subcommand in config file: No need to to be specified in the command line.